mattwach/pico_sharpmem_display/README.md

 # pico_sharpmem_display

-The code here is a Raspberry PI Pico library for driving a Sharp Memory Module, such as the LS013B4DN04 or LS027B7DH01.
+This project is a Raspberry PI Pico library for driving a Sharp Memory Module, such as the LS013B4DN04 or LS027B7DH01.
 The library includes low, mid and high level functions.

-What is a Sharp Memory Display?
+*What is a Sharp Memory Display?*

 I consider it an evolution of LCD displays - higher contrast and 60FPS animations with very little ghosting.
 Due to it's high contrast, it is often compared to